 (4) If an order is made under subsection (3), the Court of Appeal Registrar may issue a warrant to have the accused arrested and brought before the Court of Appeal or the trial court, as the case requires, as soon as practicable.

-[Section 33 amended by No. 2 of 2008 s.
+[Section 33 amended: No. 2 of 2008 s.
 36.]

 34. New trial etc., procedure if ordered